 Labs have such good reputations that some owners think they don't need training.
 That's a big mistake.
 Without training, a rambunctious Lab puppy will soon grow to be a very large, rowdy dog.
-Luckily, Labs take to training well — in fact, they often excel in obedience competitions.
+Luckily, Labs take to training well; in fact, they often excel in obedience competitions.

 Recommended daily amount: 2.5 to 3 cups of high-quality dry food a day, divided into two meals.

-Note: How much your adult dog eats depends on his size, age, build, metabolism, and activity level.
+Note: How much your adult dog eats depends on their size, age, build, metabolism, and activity level.
 Dogs are individuals, just like people, and they don't all need the same amount of food.
 It almost goes without saying that a highly active dog will need more than a couch potato dog.
-The quality of dog food you buy also makes a difference — the better the dog food, the further it will go toward nourishing your dog and the less of it you'll need to shake into your dog's bowl.
+The quality of dog food you buy also makes a difference--the better the dog food, the further it will go toward nourishing your dog and the less of it you'll need to shake into your dog's bowl.

-First, look down at him.
+First, look down at them.
 You should be able to see a waist.
-Then place your hands on his back, thumbs along the spine, with the fingers spread downward.
-You should be able to feel but not see his ribs without having to press hard.
-If you can't, he needs less food and more exercise.
+Then place your hands on their back, thumbs along the spine, with the fingers spread downward.
+You should be able to feel but not see their ribs without having to press hard.
+If you can't, they need less food and more exercise.

 You'll need to take special care if you're raising a Lab puppy.
 These dogs grow very rapidly between the age of four and seven months, making them susceptible to bone disorders.
 Feed your puppy a high-quality, low-calorie diet that keeps them from growing too fast.

-Coat, Color and Grooming
+Coat Color And Grooming

 The coat comes in three colors: chocolate, black, and yellow.
 Black was the favorite color among early breeders, but over the years, yellow and chocolate Labs have become popular.
 Some breeders have recently begun selling "rare" colored Labrador Retrievers, such as polar white or fox red.
-These shades aren't really rare — they're a variation of the yellow Lab.
+These shades aren't really rare--they're a variation of the yellow Lab.

 Brush your Lab's teeth at least two or three times a week to remove tartar buildup and the bacteria that lurk inside it.
 Daily brushing is even better if you want to prevent gum disease and bad breath.